CSCfi/csc-user-guide/docs/support/tutorials/nextflow-hq.md

 hq worker stop all
 hq server stop
 ```

 Where `main.nf` would be the nextflow script you want to run.
+Note that this batch script
-Note that scripts creates a per job directory and copies the nextflow script there before starting.
+creates a per job directory and copies the nextflow script there before starting.

 ```
 $ ls